unyt-org/datex-core-js-legacy/docs/manual/13 Threads.md

 DATEX-compatible values like functions or complex objects can also be shared between threads.
 The library provides a way to use threads in a type-safe way.

-## Usage
+## Module-level threads

-The following example demonstrates the creation of a new thread with exports that can be accessed from the parent thread.
+The following example demonstrates the creation of a new thread from a module with exports that can be accessed from the parent thread.

 ```ts